Suraj151/pdi-framework/README.md

 | `SETSTAT` / `FSETSTAT` | `chmod`, `chown` | accepted but no-op (FS has no perm/time storage) |
 | `READLINK` / `SYMLINK` | — | reported as unsupported (no symlink layer) |

-Idle SFTP sessions are reaped automatically after the configured timeout (default 60 s) so a suspended or dead client never wedges the single-session slot.
+Idle SFTP sessions are reaped automatically after the configured timeout (default 60 s) so a suspended or dead client never wedges a pool slot (freeing it for another connection).
 Interactive SSH shell sessions are NOT idle-reaped — only the SFTP subsystem is.

 **Note** the framework handles the SSH chunks in smaller size which can make the file transfer little bit slower.
 On top if we are overwriting an existing file then it can add the file-edit overhead as well.
 So speed can be as slow as 0.2 kbps and as fast as 1 kbps.